Commodatum

 Trust, reciprocity, and new forms of shared belonging

-The conceptual starting point is the notion of commodatum, formulated in the 16th century by Martín de Azpilcueta: a loan for use, free of charge and reversible, based on trust and reciprocity.
-In contrast to economic models grounded in accumulation and debt, this principle offers a symbolic and structural framework for imagining alternative forms of exchange.
-The exhibition title also alludes to the fact that the private collection of Javier Lumbreras and Lorena Pérez-Jácome—now the foundation of Collegium’s permanent holdings—has been placed in the museum on an open-ended commodatum loan.
+The project draws on the legal concept of "commodatum", formulated in the 16th century by Martín de Azpilcueta, as a framework for thinking about relationships based on trust, shared use, and community.
+In contrast to economic models focused on accumulation and debt, this notion provides both a symbolic and structural key for imagining other possible forms of relation.
+The exhibition title also refers to the fact that the Adrastus collection, formed by Javier Lumbreras and Lorena Pérez-Jácome—now the foundation of Collegium’s permanent holdings—has been placed in the museum on an permanent commodatum loan.

 Exhibition Views